nexusformat/definitions/manual/source/classes/applications/apm-structure.rst

 Base classes
 #######################

-A specific set of base classes which are used in the applcation definition can be found :ref:`here &lt;BC-Apm-Classes&gt;`.
+A specific set of base classes which are used in the application definition can be found :ref:`here <bc-apm-classes>`.